 B-1 APPARATUS

-B-1.1 Distillation Flask, of the shape and dimension shown in Fig. 1.
+B-1.1 Distillation Flask — of the shape and dimension shown in Fig. 1.

-All dimensions in millimeter
+All dimensions in millimeter.

 Fig. 1 Distillation Flask

-B-1.2 Thermometer, of the mercury-in-glass partial immersion type, having a range between 0 °C to 100 °C, graduated at each 0.2 °C and having a maximum error of 0.4 °C. The thermometer shall have an overall length of 385 mm maximum and stem diameter 5.5 to 8.0 mm.
+B-1.2 Thermometer — of the mercury-in-glass partial immersion type, having a range between 0 °C to 100 °C, graduated at each 0.2 °C and having a maximum error of 0.4 °C. The thermometer shall have an overall length of 385 mm maximum and stem diameter 5.5 mm to 8.0 mm.

-B-1.3 Liebig Condenser, with bend end and with a wall thickness of 1.0 mm to 1.5 mm and conforming to the shape and dimensions given in Fig. 2.
+B-1.3 Liebig Condenser — with bend end and with a wall thickness of 1.0 mm to 1.5 mm and conforming to the shape and dimensions given in Fig. 2.

-All dimensions in millimeter
+All dimensions in millimeter.

 Fig. 2 Liebig Condenser

-B-1.4 Receiver, 100 ml capacity, with dimensions and graduations as shown in Fig. 3.
+B-1.4 Receiver — 100 ml capacity, with dimensions and graduations as shown in Fig. 3.

-All dimensions in millimeter
+All dimensions in millimeter.

 Fig. 3 Reciever

-B-1.5 Constant temperature bath, for receiver to be maintained at 20 oC.
+B-1.5 Constant temperature bath — for receiver to be maintained at 20 °C.

-B-1.6 Rectangular Draught Screen, rectangular in cross-section made of 0.8 mm thick metal sheet with the dimensions shown in Fig. 4 and open at the top and bottom.
+B-1.6 Rectangular Draught Screen — rectangular in cross-section made of 0.8 mm thick metal sheet with the dimensions shown in Fig. 4 and open at the top and bottom.
 It shall comply with the following requirements:

-a) In each of the two narrower sides of the draught screen there shall be two circular air vents 25 mm in diameter, situated below the asbestos shelf, as shown in Fig. 4.
+In each of the two narrower sides of the draught screen there shall be two circular air vents 25 mm in diameter, situated below the asbestos shelf, as shown in Fig. 4.
 In each of the four sides of the draught screen there shall be three air vents with their centres 25 mm above the base of the draught screen.
 These holes shall occupy the positions shown in Fig. 4, the diameter of each of the holes centrally situated in the wider sides being 25 mm, and of the remaining ten holes 12.5 mm.
 At the middle of each of the wider sides there shall be a vertical slot for the side-tube of the distillation flask, with dimensions as shown in Fig. 4 and cut downwards from the top of the screen.
-A removable shutter conforming to the dimensions shown in Fig. 5 shall be provided for closing the vertical slot not in use.
+A removable shutter conforming to the dimensions shown in Fig. 5 shall be provided for closing the vertical slot not in use;

-b) A shelf of hard asbestos board, 6 mm in thickness and having a central hole 110 mm in diameter, shall be supported horizontally in the screen and shall fit closely to the sides of the screen to ensure that hot gases from the source of heat do not come in contact with the sides or neck of the flask.
-The supports for this asbestos shelf may conveniently consist of the triangular pieces of metal sheet firmly fixed to the screen at its four corners.
+A shelf of hard asbestos board, 6 mm in thickness and having a central hole 110 mm in diameter, shall be supported horizontally in the screen and shall fit closely to the sides of the screen to ensure that hot gases from the source of heat do not come in contact with the sides or neck of the flask.
+The supports for this asbestos shelf may conveniently consist of the triangular pieces of metal sheet firmly fixed to the screen at its four corners; and

-c) An asbestos board 150 mm x 150 mm x 6 mm in size having a central hole 50 mm in diameter ‘shall be so placed on the asbestos shelf that the two holes are approximately concentric and the distillation flask when in position completely closes the hole of the asbestos board.
+An asbestos board 150 mm × 150 mm × 6 mm in size having a central hole 50 mm in diameter ‘shall be so placed on the asbestos shelf that the two holes are approximately concentric and the distillation flask when in position completely closes the hole of the asbestos board.

-All dimensions in millimeter
+All dimensions in millimeter.

 Fig. 4 Rectangular Draught Screen

-All dimensions in millimeter
+All dimensions in millimeter.

 Fig. 5 Removable Shutter